Can I go Bankrupt

 Want help to go bankrupt?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

-Only unsecured debts are included in Bankruptcy.
-These are typically bank loans, credit cards and payday loans.
-In addition any money you owe to HMRC and self employed business debts can be included.
-However some unsecured debts such as Student Loans, CSA arrears and Court fines are exempt.
+You can only include unsecured debts in Bankruptcy.
+These are typically things like bank loans, credit cards and payday loans.
+In addition any money you owe to HMRC and self employed business debts can be added.

-Can I go Bankrupt if I have Gambling Debt?
+Can you go Bankrupt if you have Gambling Debt?

 Government advice about Bankruptcy